 Crop types are split into the type of harvest for example seed harvest, fodder harvest.

-We are currently developing a methodology to include potatoes on our crop type list.
-This is going to be available for the harvest year 2023.
-If you plan to cultivate potatoes, please choose another crop type in "field strategy" in the meanwhile (the "potato" option will be available for "field actuals" '23).
+As something completely new in harvest year 2023, potatoes have become part of our crop type list.
 Please note that, as a result of carbon reversals due to the harvesting depth of potatoes, the earning potential for this crop type will be very limited.

 π‘ Do you still have questions?